If you’re new to the blog, welcome. Today, you’re gonna learn how to setup your game and we’ll teach you how to play Stardew Valley properly.

 How to Play Stardew Valley Multiplayer

-We always suggest to play the game first, learn the mechanics, understand the function of the game’s designs in order to understand what’s going on.
+We always suggest playing the game first, learning the mechanics, and understanding the function of the game’s designs in order to understand what’s going on.

 - You both need to have the same copies of Stardew Valley

-- Connected at the same network (on on LAN)
+- Connected at the same network (on LAN)

 - You need to be able to run Stardew Valley

-If you already met all three, then you’re all set to, and you won’t have to ask how to play Stardew Valley on Multiplayer.
+If you already met all three, then you’re all set, and you won’t have to ask how to play Stardew Valley on Multiplayer.